 "My doctor said, 'It's about time you lose weight,'"

 Bob says.
 "That's when I got my bike."

 He also started eating

-healthier—less sugar, fat, and cholesterol.
+healthier—less sugar and fat.
 His weight dropped from 188 to 162

 pounds.
 Bob says he decided to bike because it was more interesting than

 walking or running.
 He rides a winding route through his neighborhood each day.